nicolasyounes/Beta-regression-of-spectral-indices/README.md

 There are no systems prerequisites to run this code.
 If you run R on your computer, you should be able to run this code.

 ### Data
-A sample of the data used can be found in the ‘XXXX.csv’ file.
+A sample of the data used can be found in the ‘Indices.csv’ file.

+### R code
+The basic code to make the linear and beta regression models can be found in the 'Linear and Beta regression models.R' file.

 ## Authors
 * **Nicolas Younes Cardenas** - James Cook University